donsheehy/datastructures/prose/05_deques_lls.md

 ## Linked Lists

 Linked lists are a simple data structure for storing a sequential collection.
-Unlike a standard python list, it will allow us to insert at the beginning quickly.
+Unlike a standard Python list, it will allow us to insert at the beginning quickly.
 The idea is to store the items in individual objects called **nodes**.
 A special node is the head of the list.
 Each node stores a reference to the next node in the list.